Tony A., 1978

 Format: Big Red Book Study - Open to all - Book available for Newcomers

-Location: Bella Vista Church of Christ, 989 W McNelly Road, Bentonville, Arkansas on the corner of 71 & McNelly Road.
+Location: Bella Vista Church of Christ, 989 W McNelly Road, Bentonville, AR on the corner of 71 & McNelly Road.
 Park in the lot beside the access road.
 Look for the single door labeled 3811 and follow the ACA signs to the meeting room.

-6pm Wednesday - Rogers Newcomer Meeting
+6pm Wednesday: Rogers ACA Meeting

 Time: 6-7pm